HFT Trading - Everything You Need to Know HFT Trading - Everything You Need to Know

 ❌ Causes irrational movements in financial markets

-❌ HFT trading accounts for more than 50% of total volume on the world’s stocks exchanges
+❌ HFT trading accounts for more than 50% of total volume on the world’s stock exchanges

 ❌ The HFT market is highly concentrated